fledge-iot/fledge/docs/plugin_developers_guide/09_packaging.rst

       additional_libs="DIRECTORY_NAME:FILE_NAME" - in case of single
       additional_libs="DIRECTORY_NAME:FILE_NAME1,DIRECTORY_NAME:FILE_NAME2" - in case of multiple use comma separated with both directory & file name

-- service_notification.version
-   The *service_notification.version* file is only required if the plugin is a notification rule or notification delivery plugin.
+- **service_notification.version** - It is only required if the plugin is a notification rule or notification delivery plugin.
 It contains the minimum version of the notification service which the plugin requires.

 C based Plugins
 ---------------

-- VERSION
-   The *VERSION* file contain the version number of the plugin and is used by the build process to include the version number within the code and also within the name of the package file created.
+- **VERSION** - It contains the version number of the plugin and is used by the build process to include the version number within the code and also within the name of the package file created.
-- fledge.version
-   The *fledge.version* file contains the minimum version number of Fledge required by the plugin.
+- **fledge.version** - It contains the minimum version number of Fledge required by the plugin.
-- requirements.sh (OPTIONAL)
-   The *requirements.sh* file is used to install any additional libraries or other artifacts that are need to build the plugin.
+- **requirements.sh (Optional)** - It is used to install any additional libraries or other artifacts that are need to build the plugin.
 It takes the form of a shell script.
 This script, if it exists, will be run as a part of the process of building the plugin before the cmake command is issued in the build process.

 Examples of filename along with content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~